defold/doc/docs/en/tutorials/war-battles.md

 ## Add the map to the game

-1. Open *main.collection*.
+Defold stores everything you build in *collections*.
 A collection is a container of game objects and other collections.
-You use collections to organize your game objects.
 In *game.project* you specify the collection that is loaded when the game starts up.
-This is initially set to "/main/main.collection".
+This is initially set to the file */main/main.collection*.

+1. Open the file *main.collection*.

 2. <kbd>Right click</kbd> the root node of the collection in the *Outline* and select <kbd>Add game object</kbd>.